Table of Contents

 We present a possible pathway: You can kick off with an e-learning course in data analytics (i.e. first sub-goal) and optimize your LinkedIn profile and resume to make them more suitable for job positions in analytics (i.e. second sub-goal).
 Once you make this transition, you can gradually step up the ladder by transferring your previous skills from content marketing to this new field (i.e. third sub-goal).
 Thus, these subsequent short-term goals will systematically lead you to the long-term ones.

 As you may understand, not all career goals are the same and equally attainable by all professionals, when taking their experience and education into account.
 If you want to feel confident with the goals you’ve set and make them as concrete as possible, you can adhere to the so-called SMART goal rules.
 This framework applies to both long- and short-term career goals, and it will enable you to set and evaluate them efficiently.
 In brief, here’s what SMART stands for:

-d.
-Realistic: Your targeted goal should be realistic and accessible to you, both in terms of resources and efforts you’ll need to spend.
+- Realistic: Your targeted goal should be realistic and accessible to you, both in terms of the resources and efforts you’ll need to spend.